 Creative 360 offers a year round schedule of workshops and classes, a speakers’ forum, concerts, Shakespeare performances, dinner theatre, improvisation/comedy, movie screenings, poetry readings, and children’s summer interrelated arts camps.
-Our art gallery is open free to the public and was enjoyed by more than 8,700 visitors last year.
-It is one of the most visible galleries in the area and was voted Greatest Art Gallery in the Great Lakes Bay by readers of Great Lakes Bay Magazine.
+Our art gallery is open free to the public and is enjoyed by more than 9,500 visitors each year.
+It is one of the most visible galleries in the area and was voted Greatest Art Gallery in the Great Lakes Bay by readers of Great Lakes Bay Magazine in 2015.

-John Pratt Mosaic House: As we support a full schedule of activity, Creative 360 board members and numerous community leaders and volunteers are developing a plan to preserve the art on the John Pratt Mosaic House we have owned for over 17 years.
+As we support a full schedule of activity, Creative 360 board members and numerous community leaders and volunteers are developing a plan to preserve the art on the John Pratt Mosaic House we have owned for over 20 years.
 Through tours, teaching opportunities, workshops and seminars, more than 75,000 people have experienced the art and message of creativity for all people including those with mental illness.
-With a generous donation from the Charles Strosacker Foundation, we have been able to do a preliminary study to determine the best way to preserve, move and use the mosaic art at our 1517 Bayliss site.
-This effort requires great creativity, fortitude and a well-planned campaign.
-Everyone involved sees this as an important project for the Great Lakes Bay Region.
-It is sure to be a popular destination that features folk/outsider art and the important message of creative expression and well-being for all people.

 Activities at Creative 360 are supported in part by the Michigan Council for Arts and Cultural Affairs, a partner agency of the National Endowment for the Arts, Midland Area Community Foundation and the Herbert H. and Grace A. Dow Foundation.